Owen Shroyer Interviews - Former WWE Star Enzo Amore

 I didn't call them a bitch.

-When I wanted to say, I'll whoop your ass, I'd say I'll whoop you took, I'll beat you hind end.
+When I wanted to say, I'll whoop your ass, I'd say, I'll whoop you took, I'll beat you hind end.

-And so don't I'm like, bro, I've never cursed once, but okay.
+I'm like, bro, I've never cursed once, but okay.

 You know what I mean?

-Like, I I never have.
+Like, I never have.

-You can't go all the way, you know.
+You can't go all the way.

 It's the nature of the business.

-And uh the same people who lift you up try to tear you down, and the people who have plaque in their mouths who live in their mother's basement, who fucking write wrestling dirt sheet bullshit that think they know what's going on backstage or whatever, the parallels of real life.
+And the people who have plaque in their mouths, who live in their mother's basement, who fucking write wrestling dirt sheet bullshit that think they know what's going on backstage or whatever, the parallels of real life, that's what makes wrestling so interesting, you know, is it is real to life.

-So it's it's a dirty business, it's a crazy game.
+So it's, it's a dirty business.

 He's not a dead man in real life, right?